 High cholesterol is a health issue that is carried through our blood, attached to proteins.
 The combination of proteins and cholesterol is referred to as lipoprotein.
 Different types of cholesterol are based on the type of cholesterol lipoprotein carries.

 LDL or bad cholesterol transports cholesterol particles all through our body.
 LDL cholesterol builds up in the walls of our arteries, which makes them hard and narrow.

 Very-low-density lipoprotein (VLDL)

-This type of lipoprotein comprises most number of triglycerides, which are a type of fat that are attached to the proteins in our blood.
+This type of lipoprotein comprises the most number of triglycerides, which are a type of fat that is attached to the proteins in our blood.
 VLDL cholesterol makes LDL cholesterol larger in size, which causes our blood vessels to narrow.